robinrendle/robinrendle.com/_projects/transfers.markdown

 subtitle: Improving the onboarding experience at Gusto with a brand new internal app.
 extract: 'Gusto is a payroll, benefits and HR platform used by over 65,000 companies.
-  Late last year I was tasked with helping the Transfers team; this is the department that migrates customer data from their existing payroll service into Gusto.
+  Late last year I was tasked with helping the Transfers team; this is the department that migrates data from a customer’s existing payroll service into Gusto.
 I designed an internal tool that could extract this information as quickly and as accurately as possible whilst improving the team’s process along the way.
 '
 role: Design lead and front-end development
 results: Decreased the amount of time it took to transfer a company by more than 33%.